engrpanda/Arduino-Bluetooth-Controller/README.md

 # Compatible with android 4.4.4 (API 19) to android 9(API 28).
 # Compatible from Bluetooth 2.0 to Bluetooth 5.0.

 This app is under beta test.
 Any bugs or error can be reported or send to my email. (engrpandaece@gmail.com)

 Check the provided Schematic Fritzing for connections.
 Arduino Pins D0 & D1 are used for Bluetooth Module.

 ![4](https://github.com/engrpanda/Arduino-Bluetooth-Controller/blob/master/screen1.PNG?raw=true)
 #
-You can choose from Switch ON/OFF mode or Gamepad mode. other mode is coming soon.
+You can choose from Switch ON/OFF mode, Gamepad mode, Voice Recognition mode or Gyro mode.

 ![3](https://github.com/engrpanda/Arduino-Bluetooth-Controller/blob/master/menu.PNG?raw=true)